-What Are the New Passport Laws for 2023?
+What Are the New Passport Laws for 2024?

-The year is over halfway complete and new passport laws are in full swing.
+The year is over halfway complete, and new passport laws are in full swing.
 Do you know what they are?
 If not, you’re in the right place because we’re discussing the most recent updates that you need to know to travel with your passport.

 2018 is a big year for passport laws.
-In January, the Real ID Act came into effect for commercial airplanes, and on top of that, the State Department has made a variety of passport changes in the last couple years.
+In January, the Real ID Act came into effect for commercial airplanes, and on top of that, the State Department has made a variety of passport changes in the last couple of years.